Alberobello Puglia, Italy Travel Guide

 The picturesque Seaside town (30 km) is a dramatic cliff-top town.
 Monopoli (25 km) is a historic port town.

-Ostuni (35 km) is a stunning hilltop town, recognized for its whitewashed buildings cascading down the length of the hillside.
+Ostuni (35 km) is a gorgeous hilltop town, acknowledged for its whitewashed buildings cascading down the length of the hillside.

-Puglia's natural beauty extends beyond the immediate vicinity of Alberobello.
+Puglia's natural beauty extends outside the immediate vicinity of Alberobello.

 This impressive karst cave system stands only about 15 km from Alberobello.
 It has a fascinating underground experience with stunning stalactites and stalagmites.
 Guided tours are available.